anttikarhu/web-a-go-go/README.md

 * This is just an excerise :)
 * Game ending and scoring is not implemented
 * Remove stones button should be removed
-* makeMove has no integration test, so it's not necessarely perfectly robust
+* "makeMove" has no integration test, so it's not necessarely perfectly robust
 * Integration tests use the "live" Redis database, it should be mocked
 * Error handling is not finished, for example UI does not show reasons for rejected moves
-* suicide rule has not been implemented
+* Suicide prevention rule has not been implemented